-The difference between shares and share options lies in ownership in the company and the vesting method.
+The difference between shares and share options lies in the ownership of the company and the vesting method.

 Ownership in the company

-Once shares have been issued and allotted, the individual immediately becomes a shareholder.
-They enjoy the rights of shareholders, eg voting rights and rights to dividends.
+Once shares have been issued and allotted, the individual immediately becomes a shareholder and enjoys the rights of shareholders (eg voting rights and rights to dividends).

 For example, John is issued and allocated 1,000 shares with a reverse vesting period of 5 years.
 This means 200 shares are vested annually.
-So if John leaves after 2 years, the company can repurchase the 600 shares which haven’t been vested yet.
+If John leaves after 2 years, the company can repurchase the 600 shares which haven’t been vested yet.

 Options vest by forward vesting.
-This is where individuals are granted options gradually over a specific period of time.
+This is where individuals are granted options gradually over a specific period.

-For example, John is rewarded with 1,000 options with a vesting period of 5 years, ie 200 options are vested annually.
+For example, John is rewarded with 1,000 options with a vesting period of 5 years.
+This means 200 options are vested annually.
 If John leaves after 1 year, he will only be entitled to 200 options.
 The remaining 800 unvested options will return to the total employee option pool.